 - be satisfied with seeing the outside of the dam only

 The Dam spans the Colorado River which is the border between Nevada and Arizona.
 There are powerhouses and spillways on each respective side of the river.
 As mentioned earlier, you can walk and drive across the Hoover Dam for free.
 You can also walk the areas around the spillways and the powerplant on the exterior of the dam where permitted.

-On the drive up to Hoover Dam (google maps), there is a wonderful stop on the Hoover Dam bypass, at the Mike O’Callaghan-Pat Tillman Memorial Bridge (google maps).
-This bridge is an equally interesting feat of engineering and offers some of the absolute best views of the Hoover Dam, the Colorado River, and the surrounding area.
+On the drive up to Hoover Dam (google maps), there is a wonderful stop at the Hoover Dam bypass bridge, officially named the Mike O’Callaghan-Pat Tillman Memorial Bridge (google maps).
+This bridge is an equally interesting feat of engineering and offers some of the absolute best views of the Hoover Dam, the Colorado River, and the surrounding area (a great photo op).

 After a stop at the bridge, hop back in the car and drive another mile or so to the dam.
 An important thing to keep in mind when visiting Hoover Dam is that you will be walking the length of the dam, which is about half a mile across and back.

 With the dam being in the desert, it’s essential to pack plenty of water, snacks, a hat, and sunglasses (these are the highest-rated sunglasses I’ve ever seen on amazon.
 I love mine!) if you’re planning on spending any time here.

 This is especially true in the summer months when it feels like an oven out there.
 The nice thing is with a little preparation and willingness to walk just a bit more; it is possible to visit the Hoover Dam for free.

 Do More in Las Vegas!
 Save on over 30 top attractions with the All-Inclusive Go Las Vegas Pass.